-4.7 Causal interpretation of the graph of the equilibrated SDCM

-While the graph of an acyclic SCM has a straightforward causal interpretation, this need not be the case for general SCMs with cycles [9].
-While an acyclic SCM induces a unique "observational" distribution, cyclic SCMs may induce none, one or several different observational distributions [35].
+4.7 Causal interpretation of the graph of the equilibrated SDCM cyclic SCMs may induce none, one or several different observational distributions [9, 38].
 Similarly, after performing a perfect intervention on some of the variables, a cyclic SCM may induce none, one or several different corresponding interventional distributions.
-In general, one has to be careful in how to causally interpret the graph of an SCM if cycles are present; in particular, this caveat holds for SCMs that are obtained as the equilibration of a SDCM.
+In general, one has to be careful in how to causally interpret the graph of an SCM if cycles are present; in particular, this caveat holds for SCMs that are obtained as the equilibration of an SDCM.
 First, not all directed edges and directed paths in the graph can easily be identified from differences in interventional distributions in case cycles are present [9].
-Second, if cycles are present, "nonancestral" effects may exist [9, 54], that is, an intervention on a variable may change the distribution of some of its nondescendants in the graph.
+Second, if cycles are present, "nonancestral" effects may exist [9, 57], that is, an intervention on a variable may change the distribution of some of its nondescendants in the graph.
 In this subsection, we show how these subtleties and counterintuitive nonancestral effects in cyclic equilibrated SDCMs can be explained in terms of properties of the underlying SDCM.